jamesjsong/Stim/_posts/2021-04-12-Random-Walks.markdown

 “Right now, I would very much like to go for a walk around Cambridge.
 I just want to take in the surroundings, think about how the streets interconnect, and imagine where I am in relation to everything else.
 I want to get an intuitive sense of the area.
 I’m sick of sitting around and thinking all day.
 I need to move.
 I need stimulation of a new sort.
 Laying in my bed and thinking all day is making me insane.
 I need to get my blood flowing.”

 ![](/assets/dan_river.jpeg)
-*Taken by Dan LaPointe, April 22, 2017*
+*Taken by Daniel LaPointe, April 22, 2017*

 The rest of the entry is an angsty rant typical of that period, and the abrupt ending suggests that I did, in fact, go for a walk.
 The latter half of the quoted paragraph provides a common motivation for walks.[^2] In fact, it recalls the beginning of “Summertime Clothes.”[^3] The first half of the paragraph, meanwhile, hints at something far more interesting: “I just want to… imagine where I am in relation to everything else.”
 This complex – and, I think, profound – emotion is described in more detail in an entry dated February 14th, 2017.
 As far as personal documents go, this is something of a canonical text.

 <br />

 “For as long as I can remember, I’ve been flipping through books.
 The density of the text would appeal to me, as would the chapter titles and the overall organization.
 I have flipped through the pages of the Harry Potter books for more hours than I have actually spent reading them.
-For the past few months, I have been doing much the same with The Brothers Karamazov.
+For the past few months, I have been doing much the same with *The Brothers Karamazov.*

 "Whenever I do this, I can’t help but think of it as a guilty pleasure.
 I ought to be reading, not thinking about reading.
 The text should be a means of transportation – something for the eyes to automatically gloss over and for the brain to subconsciously interpret.
 But all too often I treat the text – the black ink and white paper – as something worthwhile in itself.
 This feeling, I may add, is not confined to books.
 Faithfully and accurately generalizing this feeling, however, may not be the easiest of things for me to do.
 Though I will try.